 - We want our teachers and other adults to make progress too.
 We will establish a strong professional development programme that allows every member of staff to continue to develop their skills and knowledge.
 We will support newly qualified or trainee teachers.

 - We want our children to be aware and respectful of other religions and cultures.
 We will learn about the other faiths and cultures from within our school community, welcome visitors into the school and participate in visits in the wider Peterborough community.
 Children in our school will make a faith visit at least every two years.

 - As a Church school serving two parishes, we will continue to build on our links with our churches by inviting members of their communities to be involved in our school and encourage the parents of our children to become involved in the various activities the churches offer.

 - We recognise that the support of parents is vital to the success of their children and therefore our school.
 We would like to see more of our parents involved in and engaged with events in school especially those from minority communities.
 This will help to maintain our high levels of attendance.

 - We recognise the importance of preserving God’s world.
 We want our children to learn to take care of our world.
 We will strive to be eco-friendly and increase our awareness of the issues of the developing world.
 The school will seek to use our resources wisely and frugally.
-We will maintain our Green Flag award for schools and work towards becoming a fair-trade school.

 As a result of this vision, our aim is that: